Dancing the PayCheck ChaCha

 Let’s start with the standard.
 Make it clear to everybody that the standard is intact at the highest level and that the entire department is responsible for consistently meeting that standard and helping others achieve it.

 Identify valuable activities with specific, attainable, short-term goals that have been or can be assigned to your problem employee.
 Then establish check-in times and working partners who are equally responsible for results.
 The partners are to make sure your improving employee has invested coaches close by and to ensure that peer pressure remains an active element.
+Remind them that their role is not to point out failures, but to consistently uphold the standards with encouragement and modeling correct behavior.

 While these work partners understand that this isn’t a supervisory assignment, they’ll be expected to give you input in setting and monitoring the short-term goals of the target employee.
 You’ve delegated a task to them – they must have authority to complete it.
 While you’re helping one employee regain productivity, a parallel benefit is developing the leadership of the work partners.